beptodev/Bepto-MP4-Compressor/README.md

 ## Terror's Video Compressor
-A tool to compress video files to any resolution and file size.
+A tool to compress video files to any resolution and file size using ffmpeg.

+## Preview
 ![Screenshot 1](https://github.com/terrorhub/Terror-Video-Compressor/blob/master/screenshot.png)

-## How It Works
-Compresses videos using ffmpeg and ffprobe calcuations.

 ## Install Instructions
-Download both of the included zip files in the latest release and extract them to the same directory.
+1. Download and extract the latest release.

+2. Download ffmpeg and ffprobe.

-Keep `TerrorVideoCompressor.exe`, `icon.ico`, `ffmpeg.exe` and `ffprobe.exe` in the same directory.
+- Windows users require `ffmpeg.exe` and `ffprobe.exe` in the same directory as this application.
+Download them from https://ffmpeg.org/download.html#build-windows.

-Feel free to update `ffmpeg.exe` and `ffprobe.exe` from their website: https://ffmpeg.org/download.html#build-windows
+- Linux users can install ffmpeg with their respective package managers. ex. `sudo apt install ffmpeg`.

+The app will warn you if you're missing ffmpeg.